telerik/blazor-docs/components/treelist/editing/incell.md

 ## Notes

+* The `OnCreate` event will fire as soon as you click the `Add` button so you can add the new row to the treelist `Data` - this will let it show up in the treelist, and then enter edit mode for the first editable column (to fire `OnEdit` and let the user alter the column).
+This means you should have [default values]({%slug grid-kb-default-value-for-new-row%}) that satisfy any initial validation and requirements your models may have.

+    * This means that there is no actual inserted item, an item in InCell editing is always in Edit mode, never in Insert mode.
+Thus, you cannot use the `InsertedItem` field of the treelist [State]({%slug treelist-state%}).
+If you want to insert items programmatically in the treelist, alter the `Data` collection, and use the `OriginalEditItem` feature of the state (see the [Initiate Editing or Inserting of an Item]({%slug treelist-state%}#initiate-editing-or-inserting-of-an-item) example - it can put the InLine and PopUp edit modes in Insert mode, but this cannot work for InCell editing).

 * When the InCell Edit Mode is enabled and you want to enable item selection a `<TreeListCheckboxColumn />` must be added to the `<Columns>` collection.
 More information on that can be read in the [Selection]({%slug treelist-selection-overview%}#notes) article.

    <!-- * To see how to select the row that is being edited in InCell edit mode without using a `<TreeListCheckboxColumn />` check out the [Row Selection in Edit with InCell EditMode]({%slug grid-kb-row-select-incell-edit%}) Knowledge Base article. -->

 * It is up to the data access logic to save the data once it is changed in the data collection.
 The example above showcases when that happens and adds some code to provide a visual indication of the change.
 In a real application, the code for handling data updates may be entirely different.

+* The `OnCancel` event and the `Cancel` command button are not supported in InCell editing mode.
+Clicking outside the currently edited cell will trigger the `OnUpdate` event and thus, clicking on the `Cancel` command button will not fire the `OnCancel` event.

+    * If there is a cell that is being edited at the moment, clicking on another cell will first close the current cell and fire `OnUpdate`.
+To start editing the new cell in such a case you will need a second click.

+    * If you use the keyboard to navigate between open cells, `OnUpdate` will fire only when the entire row loses focus, not for each cell, so you will not need additional actions to open a new cell.
+The `Field` in the event arguments will be `null` in such case.

 * When using an [editor template]({%slug treelist-templates-editor%}), the treelist cannot always know what the custom editor needs to do, and when it needs to close the cell and update the data, because this is up to the editor.
-Thus, to save changes when a custom editor is used, a click on the Save command button is necessary.
+Thus, you can use the treelist [state]({%slug treelist-state%}) to close the cell and invoke the desired operations on the data according to your business logic.
+For example, a suitable event the Telerik input components provide is `OnChange`.
+    * When keyboard navigation is enabled in the treelist (`Navigable=true`), the treelist will capture `Enter` keypresses when the cell is focused, and will close the cell with the corresponding update.
+You can either use that (e.g., a simple input will let the keypress event propagate to the treelist cell), or you can prevent the event propagation and use only your business logic.

 <!-- Thus, you can use the treelist [state]({                   %slug treelist-state%}) to close the cell and invoke the desired operations on the data according to your business logic.
 For example, a suitable event the Telerik input components provide is `OnChange`.